 Learning From Past Societies

-Jared Diamond, UCLA professor of geography and physiology, was interviewed Saturday on public radio's "This American Life" about his book "The World Until Yesterday," which explores what traditional societies can teach modern industrialized civilization in the way of health habits, social interaction and politics.
+Jared Diamond, UCLA professor of geography and physiology, was interviewed on BBC Radio's “The Forum” about his book "The World Until Yesterday," which explores what traditional societies can teach modern industrialized civilization in the way of health habits, social interaction and politics.